Tasting Australia Food Curator

 This London born Brit blends rock-solid cooking credentials with a ‘real food’ philosophy.
 A passionate advocate of farm-to-table cooking, a media personality, restaurateur and an author of several cookbooks.

 Darren was trained in the UK under acclaimed Chef Mark Raffan at the Michelin starred ‘Gravetye Manor’.
-Planting the seed for his beliefs he learnt classic techniques using produce picked from the restaurant’s own garden.
+Planting the seed for his cooking philosophy, he learnt classic techniques using produce picked from the restaurant’s own garden.

-Moving to Australia in 2001 his skills were further honed working at globally acclaimed Sydney institution ‘Tetsuya’s’.
-Rising to the position of Head Chef, the restaurant held three chefs hats and was voted the 5th best restaurant in the world in 2007.
+Moving to Australia in 2001, his skills were further honed working at globally acclaimed Sydney institution ‘Tetsuya’s’, rising to the position of Head Chef.
+Tetsuya’s held three chefs hats and was voted the 5th best restaurant in the world in 2007.

-In 2017 Darren opened "Rocker" in North Bondi, a European style coastal eatery over looking Bondi beach.
-Rocker has since earned 4 out of 5 from Delicious Magazine and featured in their top 100 restaurants.
+In 2017 Darren opened ‘Rocker’ in North Bondi, a European style coastal eatery over looking Bondi beach.
+Rocker has since earned 4 out of 5 from ‘Delicious’ magazine and a SMH chefs hat.

 Darren is an experienced TV host and media personality.
 He has appeared on almost every major cooking show in Australia.
 He both Produced and Presented Lifestyle Food’s ‘Darren Robertson’s Charcoal Kitchen’.

 Darren hosts his own on line cooking show ‘The Pretty Good Feed’ showcasing local food, cooked outdoors around Australia on Youtube and IGTV.

 Darren is the Co-author of three best selling cookbooks.
 He had his own recipe column in ‘SMH’s Spectrum’ for 2 years and is currently a Contributor for ‘Delicious’ magazine.